The 1+1+2 formalism for Scalar-Tensor gravity: Introduction

 \section{Introduction}

-Scalar-Tensor (ST) theories of gravity are among the most studied extensions of General Relativity (GR).
-Initially introduced as a completion of GR by Brans and Dicke \cite{bi:BransDicke}, ST theories have found a wide range of uses, which include providing models of the inflation mechanism \cite{LaStein} and modelling the late-time acceleration of the Universe \cite{ScTnDarkEnergy}.
-These theories arise naturally in the context of quantum field theory on curved spacetime \cite{Donoghue} and have also played a role in the debate about the no-hair conjecture of black holes and its various realisations \cite{Bekenstein}.

-The name {\em scalar-tensor theory} is often used to describe theories in which both minimally and non-minimally coupled scalar fields appear.
+The term {\em scalar-tensor} (ST) theory can be found in literature to describe theories of gravity in which either minimally or non-minimally coupled scalar fields appear.
 The first class of theories are the most studied, due in part to their simplicity and connection to the original models of inflation.
-The second class has instead gained attention with the discovery of their connection with higher dimensional theories such as Kaluza-Klein and (Super-)String theories) \cite{Bergmann}.
-For both these classes, we have now a relatively clear picture of many aspects of the cosmologies of these models \cite{Fuji-Maeda, FaraoniBook} (including some unexpected phenomena \cite{GRLimit}) and with the wealth of cosmological data currently available, there are many ways to compare their predictions with more standard models of the Universe.
+The second class, for which the term ST is mostly used, has instead gained attention when it was discovered they arise naturally in the context of quantum field theory on curved spacetime \cite{Donoghue} and of higher dimensional theories such as Kaluza-Klein and (Super-)String theories \cite{Bergmann}.
+This type of ST theories is currently one the most studied classes of extensions of General Relativity (GR).
+For minimally and non-minimally coupled theories, we have now a relatively clear picture of many aspects of the cosmologies of these models \cite{Fuji-Maeda,FaraoniBook}, including applications to inflation \cite{LaStein} and to the modeling the late-time acceleration of the Universe \cite{ScTnDarkEnergy}.
+In relativistic astrophysics, ST theories are considered for example in gravitational wave physics and in the analysis of deviations from GR in the context of neutron stars \cite{Damour:1993hw}.
+These theories have also played a role in the debate about the no-hair conjecture of black holes and its various realizations \cite{Bekenstein} and have been discovered to give rise some peculiar phenomenology in the GR limit \cite{GRLimit}.

-It therefore comes as a surprise that in comparison with cosmology, the investigation of spherically symmetric solutions of both types of theories has been more limited.
+In spite of these results our knowledge of some fundamental aspects of ST theories such as the existence and nature of exact static and spherically symmetric solutions is still limited.
 This is particularly true for theories which involve a non-trivial self-interacting potential.
-Indeed, many of the most important models of ST theories are characterised by a non-trivial self-interaction of the scalar field potential and in situations where there is a non-minimal coupling to gravity, very few results are known other than the (non-independent) four types of Brans solutions \cite{Brans}.
-Determining detailed information about spherically symmetric solutions for these theories could open the way to a new generation of tests based on astrophysical data rather than those from cosmology.
+Indeed, many of the most important models of ST theories are characterized by a non-trivial self-interaction of the scalar field potential and, especially in the non-minimally coupled case, very few solutions in the Jordan frame are known \cite{Brans}.